If you’re a woman in her twenties I probably don’t need to introduce you to Sarah Stevenson, better known as Sarah’s Day.

 Only… that’s just not true.
 Not even a little bit.

-Just ask the Cancer Council, Australia’s peak independent cancer authority, who provided my Shameless podcast co-host Zara McDonald and I with this statement on Sarah’s claims:
+Just ask the Cancer Council, Australia’s peak independent cancer authority, who provided my Shameless co-host Zara McDonald and I with this statement on Sarah’s claims:

 Cervical cancer is an important cancer in women causing around 250,000 deaths per year globally.
 There is strong evidence that 28% of women with CIN will regress spontaneously.
 However, there is no evidence that there is anything a woman can do in terms of diet and lifestyle that promotes regression.